iurianu/purls/_posts/2018-11-12-the-complete-schema-org-markup.md

 The SiteNavigationElement is just an extra code (yet quite important) added on the website navigation section.

 Its sole purpose is to present the whole website structure to the Search Engines.
-It comes mapped on lists (ol, and ul) using the url, and the name of the specific target as points.
+It comes mapped on the menu lists (ol, and ul) using the url, and the name of the specific target as points.

 Example: